ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-5.md

 We have only shown the most common memory issues here.
 There are plenty of other types and variants of those types, that MTE may or may not be able to stop.

 Find some example code and see if the allocator detects the issue.
-Perhaps it does but diagnoising the issue is very difficult.
+Perhaps it does but diagnosing the issue is very difficult.

 Often the ability to find the source of a problem is just as important as knowing it exists.
 A double free diagnosed as a buffer overflow could waste a significant amount of engineering time.